Learn about free on-demand learning

 See guidelines for each section of coding for a patient encounter.

-Find information on the general principles of coding evaluation and management guidelines on documentation; understand the difference between the 1995 and 1997 E/M guidelines, as well as downloadable E/M templates.
+Find information on the general principles of coding evaluation and management guidelines on documentation; understand the difference between the 1995 and 1997 E/M guidelines, and download E/M templates.

 Learn about CPT coding guidelines for billing procedures performed in the rheumatology practice along with the correct coding for modifiers.